 - The Universities Policy Engagement Network, UPEN, is a community of UK universities committed to increasing the impact of research on policy.

-- The COP26 Universities Network is a community of institutions aligned to their commitment to sustainability and the climate change agenda.
+- The UK Universities Climate Network (UUCN) is a community of institutions aligned to their commitment to sustainability and the climate change agenda.